We may earn money or products from the companies mentioned in this post.

 But this seems very general.
 For instance, when I fly with my kids, I do not utilize the customer of size policy.
 My kids do not care if I have my big hip pushing into their space.
 They are very small, skinny children and have plenty of room, even if I lift the armrest and use some of their seat.

-Another time customers may choose to utilize the customer of size policy is if you are extremely tall and need the second seat to be able to sit sideways as to not bang your knees on the seat in front of you.
+Another time customers may choose to utilize the customer of size policy is if you are extremely tall and need a second seat to be able to sit sideways so as to not bang their knees on the seat in front of them.
 Please be aware that this might require a little more explanation to the agent issuing your boarding pass (more on that in a moment) but it is probably worth it.